 - You want users to trust your website.

-- You want customers to buy from your eCommerce store.
+- You want customers to buy from your online store.

-Websites with SSL are also said to rank higher with search engines and load faster.
+Websites using SSL are also said to rank higher with search engines and load faster.

 How to set up SSL with WooCommerce

-↑ Back to topTo use SSL on your website, you need to obtain an SSL certificate.
-You have free and paid options.
+↑ Back to topTo use SSL on your website, you must obtain an SSL certificate.
+There are both free and paid options available.

-There are two ways to get a free SSL from Let’s Encrypt.
+There are two ways to get a free SSL certificate from Let’s Encrypt.

-Our WooCommerce hosting partners offer free SSL certificates for WordPress users that can be installed with only a few clicks, or often no installation if you purchase a web domain with the hosting package.
+Our WooCommerce hosting partners offer free SSL certificates that can be installed in a few minutes.
+Often, no installation is required when you purchase a web domain with a hosting package.

-Other hosting companies: Ask your existing or preferred hosting company if they offer a free SSL from Let’s Encrypt, and then follow instructions given.
-If they do not offer this option, go to Install Yourself in the next section.
+Ask your hosting company if they offer a free SSL certificate from Let’s Encrypt, and follow their instructions.
+If they do not, you can choose to install one yourself.

-Should you prefer or already have a hosting company that lacks a click-and-install tool but offers the option to install a free SSL certificate, you can still use Let’s Encrypt.
+If your hosting company does not include a click-and-install tool but offers the option to self-install a free SSL certificate, you can still use Let’s Encrypt.

 Paid SSL options

-↑ Back to topThere are providers that sell a range of SSL certificates that you install on your website/store.
-And your hosting company may also sell SSL certificates, which they can help install on a new or existing website/store.
+↑ Back to topSome third-party providers sell a range of SSL certificates that you install on your site.
+Your hosting company may also sell SSL certificates, which they can help install on a new or existing site.

 For low-cost options, see: Where can I get an affordable SSL certificate?